-While the crew hunted down strange but supposedly "natural" lifeforms were hunted down relentlessly more than once, such as in "Operation - Annihilate!", "Obsession" or "The Immunity Syndrome", there are other occasions on which sentient beings were saved in the spirit of "exploring strange new life", such as in "The Devil in the Dark" or "Metamorphosis".
+While the crew hunted down strange but supposedly "natural" lifeforms relentlessly more than once, such as in "Operation - Annihilate!", "Obsession" or "The Immunity Syndrome", there are other occasions on which sentient beings were saved in the spirit of "exploring strange new life", such as in "The Devil in the Dark" or "Metamorphosis".
 A machine, on the other hand, was at most conceded the attribute of being intelligent at the time of TOS.
 Although there was never a hint that androids existed in the Federation or in Starfleet, the impression is that anyone like Data would have been denied their rights of individuality in the 23rd century.
-Even more drastically, alien androids and machines were routinely destroyed or "discussed to death", like it happened in TOS: "Return of the Archons", the war simulation computer in "A Taste of Armageddon", the planet killer in "The Doomsday Machine", Nomad in "The Changeling", Vaal in "The Apple", the androids in "I, Mudd" or M-5 in "The Ultimate Computer".
-No one really felt sorry about them.
+Even more drastically, androids and machines routinely had to be destroyed or "discussed to death", like it happened with Landru in "Return of the Archons", the war simulation computer in "A Taste of Armageddon", the planet killer in "The Doomsday Machine", Nomad in "The Changeling", Vaal in "The Apple", the androids in "I, Mudd" or M-5 in "The Ultimate Computer".
+No one really felt sorry about the loss.
 On the contrary, their obvious intelligence was rated as dangerous for humanity.
-Much like with genetically enhanced humans, there was something eerie and intrinsically villainous about autonomous androids.
+Much like with genetically enhanced humans, there was something intrinsically villainous about autonomous computers and androids.
 They were either programmed to be "evil" or they ran out of control because of accidents, giving themselves the goal to rule over biological lifeforms or to exterminate them like in TOS: "What are Little Girls Made of?" or "I, Mudd".
-Although they did not have humanoid shapes, we can easily include Landru, the Planet Killer (TOS: "The Doomsday Machine"), Nomad (and its clone M-5 from TOS: "Requiem for Methuselah" (which may have to do with the fact that the prop was a re-use of Nomad from "The Changeling").
+And even the few advanced machines that functioned as intended had something eerie about them, such as M-4 from TOS: "Requiem for Methuselah" (which may have to do with the fact that the prop was a re-use of Nomad from "The Changeling").

 Even though shown in an overall positive light this time (as "evolution" is unequivocally deemed a worthwhile process in Trek), there is still something incalculable about artificial life, like a remainder of the villainous machines of TOS.
 Even Data himself occasionally runs amuck, notably in "Brothers" and in "Insurrection".
 While we should not forget that human beings are overall much more "fault-prone", the severity of machine faults is much higher, especially when fail-safe mechanisms fail or are overridden.
 But seeing that no one would generally mistrust holodecks either, although these fail quite often (actually much too often to be still considered safe), the possible fear of androids and other artificial lifeforms should not be a reason for the Federation to impede their development.

-Androids, computers and other intelligent machines were predominantly seen as technology in the 1960s and not so much as possible sentient beings.
+Androids, computers and other intelligent machines were predominantly seen as pieces technology in the 1960s and not so much as possible sentient beings.
 If they exhibited characteristics of human beings in the time of TOS, it almost customarily endangered the human crew, which became a cliché of TOS.
 But their possibly villainous behavior was not condemned because the androids or other machines acted just within the boundaries of their programming.
 This changed with Data.
 Since the remarkable episode "The Measure of a Man" there is an ongoing trend to recognize the rights not only of androids but also of other artificial lifeforms such as holograms.
 While technology runs out of control just as frequently as in TOS, in the 24th century the question whether androids and machines can surpass their original programming is in the focus of interest.